 VOCs have been linked to numerous physical disorders such as eye, nose and throat irritation, headaches, loss of coordination and nausea, and damage to liver, kidney and central nervous system.
 VOCs can out-gas and contaminate both indoor and outdoor air for five years or more after the product has been applied.
 And VOC levels are typically 2-5 times higher indoors as they are outdoors.
 You read that right.
 Clearly, reducing and avoiding VOCs is a smart thing.

 One popular no VOC paint contains crystalline silica (not classified as a VOC).
-Crystalline silica is an occupational hazard that has been shown to produce cancer in rats and perhaps in humans, yet the paint was awarded the "Green" label.
-In addition, some paint companies in their quest to reduce VOCs have added chemicals to mask the offensive paint smell!
+Crystalline silica is an occupational hazard that has been shown to produce cancer in rats and perhaps in humans, yet the paint was awarded a "Green" label.
+In addition, some paint companies in their quest to reduce VOCs have added masking agents to cover up the offensive paint smell!
 Beware: just because a company claims its paint has fewer VOCs or doesn't smell does not mean its paint is non-toxic.

 What happens during manufacturing and demolition?